 The Trapezium has the largest deployed area for a given packed size height for a sub-10 pound.
 The longest dimension of a given piece of gear is the key to its mobility, and the D4 Trapezium fits easily into a daypack, leaving plenty of room for the other essential gear for mountain adventures.
-As a 25" tall, 8 lb. system (610mm, 3.6kg) , it can be added to those wild ultralight overnight adventures, places where one would not normally consider taking a portaledge, the D4 Trapezium is that light and compact.
+As a 25" tall, 10 lb. system with fly (610mm, 4.6kg) , it can be added to those wild ultralight overnight adventures, places where one would not normally consider taking a portaledge, the D4 Trapezium is that light and compact.

 Origins of the Design